 - At execution of this command, a message is output to the application log at the Event Viewer.
 The event ID is 7.
 Output to the event log is suppressed when the parameter /NOEVLOG or /NOEVLOG (7) is set in the command line defined in the execution environment file or in the command line set in the registry. - Execute the script file as a user who has administrator permissions.
-For details, see 1.8.2 Command behavior.
+For details, see 1.8.3 Effect of the executing user on command behavior.
 If you do not execute the script file as a user who has administrator permissions, you cannot terminate processes being executed by other users (but can forcibly terminate script processes).